What furnishings does the University provide to residents on campus?

 Can I have a microwave?

-Each apartment at Blue Ridge, Grand Strand, Low Country, Piedmont and Sandhills have microwaves already installed in the kitchen area.
+Answer: Each apartment at Blue Ridge, Grand Strand, Low Country, Piedmont and Sandhills have microwaves already installed in the kitchen area.
 Residents living in other spaces are allowed to have a UL (Underwriters Laboratories) certified microwave provided that it is less than 1000 watts.
 University Housing recommends that you talk with your roommates before purchasing a microwave for your space to avoid having multiple units in one room.

 What type of bed will I have?